dperry713/simulator/obd/README.md

 - **"No response from OBD device"**: Check adapter connection and COM port
 - **"Permission denied"**: Ensure no other applications are using the COM port
 - **"Timeout"**: Try different baudrate or increase timeout value
+- **"BLE device not found"**: Ensure Bluetooth is enabled and the device is in range
+- **"BLE connection failed"**: Check if the device is already connected to another application
+- **"Protocol error"**: Verify your vehicle supports the selected protocol

 ### Data Issues